University Schools and Divisions

 The academic programs of study at Washington University in St. Louis are administered by seven schools: Arts & Sciences, the John M. Olin School of Business, the Sam Fox School of Design & Visual Arts, School of Engineering & Applied Science, School of Law, School of Medicine and Brown School.
 Within the schools are various divisions of undergraduate and graduate study.

 The “day school” divisions at WUSTL represent traditional full-time programs.
 Evening and part-time divisions are offered in the schools of Arts & Sciences (the University College), Olin Business School, Sam Fox School and Engineering & Applied Science.
 Enrollment and statistical reporting at the university typically reflects these divisions.

-The Office of the University Registrar prepares enrollment statistics for Washington University in St. Louis at the end of the 10th week of the fall and spring semesters.
+The Office of the University Registrar prepares enrollment statistics for Washington University in St. Louis at the end of the 4th and 10th week of the fall and spring semesters.